weijiawu/BOVText-Benchmark/README.md

 Only for research purpose usage, it is not allowed for commercial purpose usage.

+The videos were partially downloaded from YouTube and some may be subject to copyright.
+We don't own the copyright of those videos and only provide them for non-commercial research purposes only.
-while we tried to identify video that are licensed under a Creative Commons Attribution license, we make no representations or warranties regarding the license status of each video and you should verify the license for each image yourself.
+For each video from YouTube, while we tried to identify video that are licensed under a Creative Commons Attribution license, we make no representations or warranties regarding the license status of each video and you should verify the license for each image yourself.

+Except where otherwise noted, content on this site is licensed under a [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 ## References

 [1] Dendorfer, P., Rezatofighi, H., Milan, A., Shi, J., Cremers, D., Reid, I., Roth, S., Schindler, K., & Leal-Taixe, L. (2019).
 CVPR19 Tracking and Detection Challenge: How crowded can it get?. arXiv preprint arXiv:1906.04567.